Stay marketing and tech-savvy. Get the latest in martech - subscribe to MarTech Today.

 Third-party cookies have become the black sheep of digital advertising.
 Apple’s Safari browser has blocked them.
 Google’s Chrome — now becoming an arbiter of ad quality — makes it relatively easy to avoid them.
 And some ad blockers can’t tolerate them.

-Plus, GDPR will hit them hard next year in Europe and possibly elsewhere (since European Union citizens are everywhere).
+Plus, General Data Protection Regulation (GDPR) will hit them hard next year in Europe and possibly elsewhere (since European Union citizens are everywhere).

 Third-party cookies are utilized for various kinds of digital advertising, but one of the most basic is retargeting.